mhackmann18/RecipeReaper/README.md

 ```bash
 docker compose up -d
 ```
 Open your browser and visit http://localhost:3000.
-The app should be up and running!
+The app should be up and running.